Susan Louisa Moir Allison: Early life and education

-Susan Louisa Moir was born on August 18, 1845 in Ceylon, where her father owned a tea plantation.
+Susan Louisa Moir was born on August 18, 1845, in Ceylon, where her father owned a tea plantation.
 When Susan's father died, her family, consisting of her mother, sister and brother, relocated to England, where she was educated.
 In 1857, Susan's mother remarried, this time to Thomas Glennie, a Scotsman.
 In 1860, when Susan was 14, Glennie moved the family to Hope, British Columbia.
 However, in 1864, Susan's stepfather deserted his new family, leaving her to work as a governess.
 Using this experience, Susan established Hope's first school with her mother, and subsequently married John Fall Allison, one of the founders of what is now Princeton, British Columbia, in 1868.

 Similkameen Valley

 After their marriage, the Allisons moved to the Similkameen Valley, becoming the first non-Aboriginal settlers to live there.
-The couple, aided by John's knowledge of Chinook Jargon, a trade language, as a result of his previous marriage to an Aboriginal woman, became close with nearby Aboriginal populations.
+The couple, aided by John's knowledge of Chinook Jargon, a trade language, as a result of his previous marriage to an Indigenous woman, became close with nearby First Nations populations.
 There, the two produced 14 children.
+They ran a trading post that welcomed both Canadian and American visitors, including, in 1883, William Tecumseh Sherman.
 In the Valley, Allison had what she described as her happiest days, traversing nearby mountains on horseback and establishing relationships with nearby First Nations.
-Allison claimed to have sighted Ogopogo, a cryptid lake monster similar to the Loch Ness Monster in Okanagan Lake.
+Allison is also credited as the first non-native person in the Okanagan Valley to claim to have sighted Ogopogo, a lake monster in Okanagan Lake similar to the Loch Ness Monster.

 In 1891, an ethnographic paper of Allison's was published by the British Association for the Advancement of Science, and another in the Journal of the Royal Anthropological Institute of Great Britain and Ireland.
-In 1900 she published a poem about an Aboriginal chief.
+In 1900 she published a poem about an Indigenous chief.